Last Updated on March 11, 2023

 The Black Hills rise up out of the Great Plains like an oasis in a desert of grass.
 The pines are dark on the horizon and hide the incredibly rugged landscape.

-Iconic sights like Mt Rushmore and Crazy Horse draw millions each year but the real pull for me, the reason why this is my favourite destination, are those sights created by nature.
+Iconic sights like Mt Rushmore and Crazy Horse draw millions each year but the real pull for me, the reason why this is my favorite destination, are those sights created by nature.
 While we marvel at the engineering feats we carved out of the granite, nature sculpted even more awe-inspiring sights.
 When we hike the Cathedral Spires Trail or drive the famed Needles Highway, we give our families a chance to feel that child-like wonder that comes from something new and novel.

 The Black Hills are sacred to the Lakota peoples and it becomes obvious why to anyone who walks through them.
-Walking through the valleys and hills, finding hidden caves and long forgotten waterfalls you can feel the history and struggle over this land.
+Walking through the valleys and hills, finding hidden caves and long-forgotten waterfalls you can feel the history and struggle over this land.
 On one such excursion, one that was much more difficult than we had bargained for, we were rewarded with something our kids will never forget.
 Atop a steep ravine lies the Spearfish Community Caves, a hidden gem known only to locals and guides.
 A creek cascades over the cave mouth and disappears into the rocks below.
-Inside the cave are names, graffiti left by youths over the last century.
+Inside the cave are names, and graffiti left by youths over the last century.
 But in the farthest back crevice is a wall, ground smooth and dotted with ochre hand prints.

 It is truly a remarkable place.
 Where kids can explore, climb and run free.
 Where families are inspired to grow stronger.
 Where nature calls out and guides us to places of amazement.

 As a young man a NDE left David renewed with a childlike wonder he uses to help families strengthen their bonds and grow deeper spiritual connections through travel.
-After that experience he studied developmental psychology and brings that science based foundation and spiritually based approach when using travel to build up our families, children and ourselves.
+After that experience, he studied developmental psychology and brings that science-based foundation and spiritually based approach when using travel to build up our families, children, and ourselves.
 Read more of David’s adventures at https://davidnbrace.com/.